 This doesn’t mean we let misbehavior slide.
 It’s a shift from punishing behavior to providing predictability, clear expectations, boundaries, and positive discipline to keep them safe while their brains are still developing.

 Here are three ways, or solutions, to handle your strong- child’s behavior.

 Choices and Mastery

 Strong-willed children like to feel in control.
-When you think about it, young children have so little control over their daily life, and it must be quite frustrating for them.
+When you think about it, young children have so little control over their daily lives, and it must be quite frustrating for them.
 We can meet them where they are by allowing them to make lots of small and reasonable choices that will feel empowering to them.
 When strong-willed children are forced to submit, they become oppositional, defiant, and stubborn, but when we give them control where appropriate and use a “come alongside” rather than a “come at” approach, they become less oppositional.

 Strong-willed children crave mastery.
 Allow them to do for themselves what they can, and encourage them to take charge of as many activities as possible.
-Yes, this means you may have to relinquish control on minor issues.
+Yes, this means you may have to relinquish control of minor issues.
 Is it more important that her outfit matches or that she’s happy she dressed herself, even if she’s wearing rain boots, shorts, and a hoodie?
 It may take five times longer to bake the brownies, but he’ll feel a sense of pride and accomplishment that he did it himself.
-Whenever possible, let your little firecracker be in charge of themselves and they’ll become more cooperative.
+Whenever possible, let your little firecrackers be in charge of themselves and they’ll become more cooperative.